IrishOtaku/PythonAssignment/Experimental/READMEFIRST.txt

 I wrote the code, and my mother helped me write how to use the program and how to structure it in a ellgible manner.

-She also helped with the data dictionary and i took care of screenshot
+She also helped with the data dictionary and i took care of screenshots